Kuvelet/SQL_Purchasing_Optimization/README.md

 To implement these transformations, the `Vendor_A_Quotes_Master` table will serve as the foundation for structuring and refining the data.
 The result will be the `Vendor_A_FOB` table, which provides a streamlined view of the most relevant pricing information for Vendor A.

 To automate this process, a stored procedure will be developed to extract, transform, and load (ETL) the necessary data from the `Vendor_A_Quotes_Master` table.
 This stored procedure will keep the `Vendor_A_FOB` table continuously updated with the latest pricing information, improving efficiency, data accuracy, and price tracking over time.

-The following SQL query defines the stored procedure responsible for generating and maintaining the `Vendor_A_FOB` table:
+The following SQL code create stored procedure called `Vendor_A_FOB_Update` responsible for generating and maintaining the `Vendor_A_FOB` table:

+> **Note:** Each stored procedure for each vendor should be created in the same manner

 ```sql
 USE [Master]